Accessing and using the Progress Center

 Select the outcome

 Once you’re satisfied with all submissions and are ready to have students move forward in your quest, select the appropriate outcome: The green checkmark means the student successfully completed the objective; the red X means they have unsuccessfully completed it.
 Both outcomes can lead students to the same next objective or to different objectives, depending on how you set up your quests.
-You can also select the outcome for each of your students when uploading reviewed files or from the Overview tab of objective.
+You can also select the outcome for each of your students when uploading reviewed files or from the Overview tab of the objective.

 Note: With Self-Paced Progress, you will see a blue border around this section, and students will automatically receive a green checkmark for completing the objective and/or assignment.
 You can learn more about Self-Paced Progress and how to manage student outcomes (including assignments) here.